gonzalezgarcia/gonzalezgarcia.github.io/_pages/about.md

 Research interests
 ======
 My research interests concern the neurocognitive mechanisms underlying perception, attention and control processes.
 Specifically, I am interested in how the brain uses available (internal or external) information to guide cognition.
-I mostly follow a multivariate approach to combine neuroimaging data modalities with the ultimate goal of resolving in time and space how the brain drives flexible behavior.ss
+I mostly follow a multivariate approach to combine neuroimaging data modalities with the ultimate goal of resolving in time and space how the brain drives flexible behavior.

 <!-- Getting started
 ======